You are currently viewing Is Blue Band Margarine Really Healthy?

 This post is an insight into Blue Band margarine, the ingredients that go into it, the processing, and if the resultant product is good for your health and if you should really ingest it daily as a health-conscious individual.

 The real question should be, is margarine really healthy?
-And the short answer is; It is probably the most unhealthy fat invented.
+And the short answer is that it is probably the most unhealthy fat invented.

 While that is true, Blue Band, a brand of margarine, also packs some vitamins and fortifications to make it overall healthy and beneficial to the body.
 So it’s no longer about the fat but about the product as a whole.